PistonDevelopers/rust-empty/README.md

 The setup uses best practices and conventions learned from the Rust community.
 Pull requests/fixes are welcome!

-*Latest feature: Extracting dependency information from symlinked libraries!*
+*Latest feature: Experimental Cargo support!*

 What are these 'best practices'?